Overview

 The situation for the north of the river walks are much less complete.
 Five sections are adjacent to undeveloped land and there is no coastal path at this time - see below.

-Under the next heading I have listed the 42 sections, and for those sections that have coastal paths, you can click on the links to go to the respective page on this website to see and download the information.
+Under the “The casual walking” heading below I have listed these 42 sections, and for those sections that have coastal paths, you can click on the links to go to the respective page on this website to see and download the information.

 Each page will include: